lytedev/worldspark/readme.md

 ### Linux

 You will need the 7zip binary to build, and the LÖVE binary to run it.
-On Arch Linux, you can get both with `pacman -S p7zip love`.
+On Arch Linux, you can get both with `pacman -S p7zip love08`.

+### ToDo

+* Update to LÖVE 0.9.x

 [LÖVE]: https://love2d.org/
 [HUMP]: http://vrld.github.io/hump